Sanjaya-Inc/sjy-build-logic/README.md

 }
 ```

-### `AndroidTargetConventionPlugin`
+---

-This plugin applies target conventions for Android.
+### ✅ `AndroidTargetConventionPlugin`

-To use this plugin, apply it in your `build.gradle.kts` file:
+Applies target configurations that may affect the project or variants globally, e.g., build types or product flavors.

 ```kotlin
 plugins {